betancourt-ncs/Taskly-/README.md

 Replace /full/path/to/main.py with the actual path to your file.
 You can find it by navigating to the project folder in your terminal and running pwd.

-Usage
+## Usage:

-Add a task
+# Add a task
 taskly add "Buy groceries"

-# Task added successfully (ID: 1)
+Task added successfully (ID: 1)

-Update a task description
+# Update a task description
 taskly update 1 "Buy groceries and cook dinner"

-# Task updated successfully (ID: 1)
+Task updated successfully (ID: 1)

-Delete a task
+# Delete a task
 taskly delete 1

-# Task deleted successfully (ID: 1)
+Task deleted successfully (ID: 1)

-Mark a task as in progress
+# Mark a task as in progress
 taskly mark-in-progress 1

-# Task status updated successfully (ID: 1)
+Task status updated successfully (ID: 1)

-Mark a task as done
+# Mark a task as done
 taskly mark-done 1

-# Task status updated successfully (ID: 1)
+Task status updated successfully (ID: 1)

-Mark a task back to to-do
+# Mark a task back to to-do
 taskly mark-to-do 1

-# Task status updated successfully (ID: 1)
+Task status updated successfully (ID: 1)

-List all tasks
+# List all tasks
 taskly list

-List tasks by status
+# List tasks by status
 taskly list to-do

 taskly list in-progress